 Steel cut oats are minimally processed making them contain more of the natural health benefits because they weren’t processed out like in other oats.
 Steel cut contains more fiber, protein, and minerals, making them very good for you.

 What If This Recipe Makes My Instant Pot Give a Burn Notice?

-This actually can happen if you have a larger sized Instant Pot, and I’m not sure why.
+This actually can happen if you have an 8 Quart Instant Pot, there is a lot of surface area in the bigger pot and it will get too hot.
 But fears aside, even if you get the notice that the oatmeal has been burnt, if you followed the recipe exactly you’ll be fine.
 The bottom of the oatmeal will be a nice golden color, not burnt.

 What Can I Put In My Oatmeal That’s Healthy?

-Opting for nuts, seeds, grains, and spices can help to give a difference in texture and give a much earthier balance of flavors as well.
-Whatever you choose, choose things you already like so that you’re more likely to enjoy your oatmeal.
+- Opting for nuts, seeds, grains, and spices can help to give a difference in texture and give a much earthier balance of flavors as well.

 Basic Instant Pot Oatmeal